gamedev4995/Proyecto-Final/Potions.md

 ## Health Potion
 ---
 For the health potion we will use the prefab called Bottle_Health.
-Once we've placed the item in our game and created the prefab of this object, place it into a the prefab folder for this specific project.
+Once we've placed the item in our game and created the prefab of this object, place it into the prefab folder for this specific project.
 This is done to maintain an organized system in our project.
 Do this for every potion bottle prefab.

 <img width="500" alt="Screenshot 2024-12-17 at 6 49 42 PM" src="https://github.com/user-attachments/assets/b295b426-23de-4c91-9542-411927fa4d80" />